apideck-samples/sample-starter-kit/README.md

 ### Installing the sample

 This project uses the Accounting API as an example with the Node SDK.
-Visit https://developers.apideck.com/apis/accounting/reference for documentation of the API and https://github.com/apideck-libraries/apideck-node for documentation about the SDK.
+Visit [Accounting Reference](https://developers.apideck.com/apis/accounting/reference) for documentation of the API and [Apideck Node](https://www.npmjs.com/package/@apideck/node) for documentation about the SDK.

 To use a different API, for example CRM, you could simple switch the `UNIFIED_API` variable in `SelectConnection.tsx` and in `api/vault/connections.ts` from `accounting` to `crm`.